 May 17, 2020

-Needless to say, this is an odd start to the sailing season.
+Needless to say, this was an odd start to the sailing season.

 New York is still not yet "open" due to the Coronavirus, but the marinas are open and the experts have said that UV rays and fresh air are good combatants against the spread of Covid-19*.